 Now, I could have simply added an extra column and got people to type their timezone in manually, but I’m of the thinking that if something can be automated, it should be.

-By VBA skills leave a lot to be desired, but after spending a couple of hours doing some research, I finally worked out a way of inserting the current time, date and system timezone in to a cell, with a simple double-click of the mouse.
+By VBA skills leave a lot to be desired, but after spending a couple of hours doing some research (and a little help from a developer friend of mine), I finally worked out a way of inserting the current time, date and system timezone in to a cell, with a simple double-click of the mouse.

 Note: you will need to enable macros before the time stamp double-click will work.
 There is no malware embedded in the spreadsheet (MD5 at the bottom of this article).

 If you want to integrate this tool in to a spreadsheet you’re already using, here is a simple way of achieving that goal: